robertbraeutigam/scan/README.md

 becomes available.
 This also means that messages can be of unlimited size, for example for a streaming video feed.

+If the messages are longer than suggested through its parameters then any additional bytes may be ignored.
+This is for backwards compatibility reasons in case new fields are added to messages where that is possible.

 Note that because of message mixing, a single device may even stream multiple unlimited feeds in parallel.

 ### Message Types

-#### Message type: 01 (Device Description)
+#### Message type: 01 (Request for Data)

-Sent by the Responder to the Initiator to signal the supported data items and controls available on the device.
+Sent by the Controller to request continuous sending of data from the Controlled.

 Payload structure:
-* Gzipped Json (byte array, encrypted)
+* Language (string)

+The Controlled must use the desired language setting if translations for that language are available.
+If not, it may default to a factory langauge.

+#### Message type: 02 (Device Description)

-This is sent by the responder right after establishing a connection, and every time automatically if anything changes.
+Sent by the Controlled Device right after a Request for Data is received.

+Payload structure:
+* Gzipped Json (byte array)

 See relevant chapter.

-## Data and Controls
+#### Message type: 02 (Data)

+Sent by the Controlled Device every time new Data is acquired.
+This might be reading from external signals, or internal state changes.

+Data must also be sent to synchronize any Controllers to the current hardware / internal state of the Device upon a connection is established.

+Payload structure:
+* Gzipped Json (byte array)

+See relevant chapter.

+#### Message type: 03 (Raw Data)

+Sent by the Controlled Device when a large or streaming raw data element is available.

+Payload structure:
+*

+## Device Description

 The "Data and Controls" message describes following information: